knope-dev/knope/docs/src/content/docs/recipes/workflow-dispatch-releases.md

 There is a single `[package]`, but this pattern should also work for multi-package setups, just make sure all your assets are ready at the same time.
 In this case, there's one versioned file (`Cargo.toml`) and one changelog (`CHANGELOG.md`).
 There are also four assets, one for each supported platform.
-Because there aren't names for assets, Knope will use the path as the name.

 There are two relevant workflows here, the third (`document-change`) is for creating changesets during development. `prepare-release` starts by running the [`PrepareRelease`] step, which does the work of updating `Cargo.toml` and `CHANGELOG.md` based on any conventional commits or changesets.
 Knope then runs a command to commit the changes and push them back to the current branch (note that using the `Version` variable isn't supported for multi-package setups at this time).
 Once this workflow runs, the project is ready to build assets.